DevT06/YourGT/README.md

-# YourGT
+# GradeMaster
 ###

 ## About
-YourGT (Your Grade Tracker) is a Desktop based Grade Tracker.
+GradeMaster (formerly known as YourGT) is a Desktop based Grade Tracker.

 ## Technologies Used
 ### Win Client